Saritasa/Unity3DTemplateProject/{{cookiecutter.project_name}}/readme.md

 # Note:
 Use ```git lfs clone``` in order to clone project.
 It loads lfs-project more faster than usual ```git clone```.
 {%- endif -%}

+# Project
+It is required to maintain original project skeleton ([folder structure](https://kb.saritasa.com/Unity/UnityProjectStructure)).
+It is not restricted to add new folders or remove some of leaf folders.
+But changing the nesting may spoil some utility scripts or tools which were created for certain file structure.